What is SEO?

 - Build internal links using the anchor text from other pages within your domain or other sites you manage.

-- Develop content for publications, linking back to your website.
+- Develop content for publications like guest blogs that you can link back to your site.

 - List your business in any applicable directories.